Buying property?

 Fortunately, we eventually gave in, pushed ourselves beyond our comfort zone, and paid the asking price of $560,000.
 It turned out to be one of the best decisions we ever made.
 It allowed us to live in a convenient location and a comfortable house, which has given us a desirable lifestyle for years.

 Now that our property is worth over $1 million, do we care that we paid $560,000 or $550,000?
+Not at all.
 Looking back, even if we had paid $600,000, it would still have been a great purchase.

-From my experience, I would rather “spend too much” or “overpay” to buy SOMETHING rather than paying a “fair price” and buying NOTHING.
+From my experience, I would rather “spend too much” or “overpay” to buy SOMETHING rather than paying a “fair price” or below and buying NOTHING.
+Buy, hold, and then move on to your next property.

 A very nice house